Hiluhree/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [Task 2: Let's display a file](): A script to Display the content of the /etc/passwd file.</br>
 [Task 3: What about 2?](): A script to Display the content of /etc/passwd and /etc/hosts.</br>
 [Task 4: Last lines of a file](): A script to Display the last 10 lines of /etc/passwd</br>
+[Task 5:  I'd prefer the first ones actually](): A script to Display the first 10 lines of /etc/passwd</br>